Scanning electron microscope: Environmental SEM

-Transmission SEM
+Transmission SEM and Energy Loss Spectroscopy

-The SEM can also be used in transmission mode by simply incorporating an appropriate detector below a thin specimen section.
+The SEM can also be used in transmission mode by incorporating an appropriate detector below a thin specimen section.
 Detectors are available for bright field, dark field, as well as segmented detectors for mid-field to high angle annular dark-field.
 Despite the difference in instrumentation, this technique is still commonly referred to as scanning transmission electron microscopy (STEM).

+Since 2016, there has been growing interest in the use of transmission-mode SEM for Electron Energy Loss Spectroscopy (EELS).
+Pioneered by Hitachi and the Gauvin group at McGill University, SEM-EELS elemental mapping of thin specimens is now possible, along with reduced beam damage in lithiated materials due to the lower beam energy reducing knock-on damage.
+In 2025, scientists from MIT demonstrated that EELS analysis of thin specimens is possible in any retrofitted SEM in the 1-20 keV energy range.

 SEM in forensic science

 The SEM is used often in Forensic Science for magnified analysis of microscopic things such as diatoms and gunshot residue.
 Because SEM is a nondestructive force on the sample, it can be used to analyze evidence without damaging it.
 The SEM shoots a beam of high energy electrons to the sample which bounce off of the sample without changing or destroying it.
 This is great when it comes to analyzing diatoms.
 When a person dies by drowning, they inhale the water which causes what is in the water (diatoms) to get in the blood stream, brain, kidneys, and more.
 These diatoms in the body can be magnified with the SEM to determine the type of diatoms which aid in understanding how and where the person died.
 By using the images produced by the SEM, forensic scientists can compare diatoms types to confirm the body of water a person died in.

 Gunshot residue (GSR) analysis can be done with many different analytical instruments, but SEM is a common way to analyze inorganic compounds because of the way it can closely analyze the types of elements (mostly metals) through its three detectors: backscatter electron detector, secondary electron detector, and X-ray detector.
 GSR can be collected from the crime scene, victim, or shooter and analyzed with the SEM.
 This can help scientists determine proximity and or contact with the discharged firearm.